Influencer Whitelisting

 Spark Ads (TikTok) Brand using creator’s existing content Yes (links to original) Full brand control Amplifying high-performing organic TikToks

-3. Why brands are doubling down on whitelisted creator ads
+3. Why brands are doubling down on influencer whitelisting

 89% of marketers say creator ads outperform brand-direct